 When are Birmingham’s Christmas Markets?

-According to the official event website, the dates for this year’s Birmingham Frankfurt Christmas Market are Nov 4 – Dec 23, 2021.
+According to the official event website, this year’s edition of the Birmingham Christmas Market will take place from November 3 – December 23, 2022.

 Where to Stay for Birmingham’s Christmas Markets